 - The default IP address of the camera is 192.168.1.64. - The computer and the camera should belong to the same subnet. - For the camera enables the DHCP by default, you need to use the SADP software to search the IP address.

 Figure 2-3 Activation via Web Browser

-3. Create and input a password into the password field.
+3. Create a password and input the password into the password field.

 A password with user name in it is not allowed.